HelenaBhattacharya/B8/README.md

 ## Notes on Sample Output

-A folder named `8/` is included in the repository to serve as a **precomputed sample**.
-It contains the full output of SPC + high-ADU clustering for image index 8, including:
+Folders named `0/` through `19/` are included in the repository to serve as **precomputed reference outputs**.
+Each folder corresponds to a specific CCD image index and contains the full output of the SPC + high-ADU clustering pipeline, including:
-- Detected single-photon clusters
+- Detected single-photon clusters (cluster_pixel_map_*.npy)
-- ADU-weighted CCD images
+- ADU-weighted CCD maps (adu_weighted_ccd_final_*.npy)
-- Photon hit maps
+- High-ADU cluster data (high_ADU_clusters_*.pkl)
-- Final redistributed charge images
+- final redistributed charge maps (ccd_redistributed_*.npy)

-This allows users to **run the spectral reconstruction pipeline immediately** for image 8, without first processing all 20 CCD images.
+This allows users to explore and analyse the **spectral reconstruction pipeline without reprocessing** the raw CCD images.

-To regenerate all image outputs locally, simply run:
+To regenerate all outputs locally, simply run:
 ```bash
 python3 run_spc_engine.py
 ```